diginov/craft-sentry-logger/README.md

 ## Configuration options

-This plugin add a native Yii 2 log target that is an instance of the [yii\log\Target](https://www.yiiframework.com/doc/api/2.0/yii-log-target) class.
+This plugin adds a native Yii 2 log target that is an instance of the [yii\log\Target](https://www.yiiframework.com/doc/api/2.0/yii-log-target) class.
 See the [Yii 2 API Documentation](https://www.yiiframework.com/doc/api/2.0/yii-log-target) for all available properties.